 The name ‘Memovox’ is composed of the two Latin words ‘memo’ and ‘vox’ which respectively mean ‘remember’ and ‘voice’.
 By most accounts, the Jaeger-LeCoultre Memovox came to the market in 1950 with the hand-wound Calibre 489 movement.
-However in 1956, the Cal.489 was replaced with the Calibre 815, making the Memovox the first automatically wound alarm wristwatch.
+However in 1956, the Cal.489 was replaced with the Calibre 815 and was the first automatically wound alarm wristwatch.

-The Jaeger-LeCoultre Memovox was first officially launched in 1951 and this was the first commercially success wrist alarm watch.
-The watch here is dated to 1951 by the movement serial number making this a very rare 1st edition in pink gold.
+The Jaeger-LeCoultre Memovox was first officially launched in 1951 and was the first commercially successful alarm wristwatch.
+The watch here is dated to 1951 by the movement serial number, making this a very rare 1st edition in pink gold.
 It also comes with its original, very rarely seen Jaeger-LeCoultre Memovox presentation box, making this a very special piece.

 The Watch Dial

 Simply stunning.
-Elegant and understated with a two -tone ivory-cream centre with silver round the outer edge and furnished with raised standard Arabic numerals and ‘arrowhead’ hour indices matched by the original unrestored gilt ‘Dauphine’ hands.
+Elegant and understated with a two-tone off-white centre with silver round the outer edge and furnished with raised standard Arabic numerals and ‘arrowhead’ hour indices, matched by the original unrestored gilt ‘dauphine’ hands.
 The dial is simply signed ‘Jaeger-LeCoultre’ below 12.